profitviews/popular-gits/README.md

 ![Star example](/assets/images/github_top_right.png)

 Click it - you've now "starred" the repo.
-It now be in your list of starred repos.
+It's now be in _your_ list of stars.

-This list is accessible via the [Github API](https://docs.github.com/en/rest) and there is a [Python interface](https://github.com/PyGithub/PyGithub).
+These lists are accessible via the [Github API](https://docs.github.com/en/rest) and there is a [Python interface](https://github.com/PyGithub/PyGithub).

-The idea of Popular Gits is that if a group of people like a particular repo, there's a good chance that others in that other repos they like will be liked by others in that group.
+The idea of Popular Gits is that if a group of people like a particular repo, they probably have similar interests.

-So we get that larger list and rank it by how frequently they are starred.
+What if you listed _all_ the repos they like and worked out which are _most_ liked?
+That's what we've done by looking at all the starred repos of everyone who starred that _particular_ repo.
+We give the examples of [QuantLib](/QuantLib.md) and [ccxt](/ccxt.md).

 **Note**: IT'S SLOW!
 Due to the limitations on HTTP REST interfaces and understandable throttling by Github, a significant source repo of hundreds or thousands of stars will take a long time to run -